 Where You Can Get Quality Marine Industry Urethane Parts

-Uniflex Inc. is a leading manufacturer of one-of-a-kind custom marine industry urethane parts.
+In fact, Uniflex Inc. is a leading manufacturer of one-of-a-kind custom marine industry urethane parts.
 In offshore applications, urethane is the chosen material due to its myriad of application advantages including resistance to microbial attacks and hydrolysis reactions.
-Its reliable performance at high pressure in deep water and low ocean temperatures has made it an industry-favorite.
+Moreover, its reliable performance at high pressure in deep water and low ocean temperatures has made it an industry-favorite.

 When you want only the absolute best and highest of quality urethane parts, you can best believe that Uniflex Inc. is the premier choice.